Supervised morphogenesis in gastruloids

 In this interdisciplinary project, we aim to challenge all these limitations by using the recently developed gastruloid technology guided by cutting-edge bioengineering and artificial intelligence.

-Gastruloids are formed by initiating the very early developmental processes and develop along a highly coordinated three axial process that closely resembles mammalian embryogenesis.
+Gastruloids are formed by initiating the very early developmental processes and develop along a highly coordinated three-axial process that closely resembles mammalian embryogenesis.
 Moreover, gastruloids can develop several organ precursors simultaneously and thus constitute important improvements over conventional single-tissue organoids.

-Research Methodology
+Methodology

-1. Implement large sequencing and imaging experiments to optimize the developmental trajectory of gastruloids for organ inductions.
+To harvest the potential of gastruloid technology, we will first implement large sequencing and imaging experiments to optimize the developmental trajectory of gastruloids for organ inductions.

+We will then build these datasets into a multimodal data matrix to identify gastruloid candidates for cardiovascular and foregut development.
 Specifically, we will identify candidates that show strong vasculogenesis as candidates for later vascularization by anastomosing with endothelial cells.

 Financiële details & Tijdlijn